Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 Q: Should I focus on VIP items or free items?
 A: Focus on creating the best outfit possible with what you have.
 A creative free outfit beats a lazy VIP outfit every time.
 VIP items are a bonus, not a requirement.

 Q: How do I improve my scoring over time?
 A: Watch what winning outfits look like.
 After each round, note what the winning player did differently.
-Over time, you will develop an instinct for what voters reward.
+Over time, you’ll develop an instinct for what voters reward.

 Related Guides